bradallenfisher/dmd-course-materials/projects/toolkit_design_project.md

 ### Scope and constraints

-You will be creating a downloadable PDF document that anyone can print and use **[Should this also be something to also teach accessible design?
-Then a web version should be produced instead]**.
-Your toolkit must be feasible for a person to complete in an hour.
+You will be creating a web-based toolkit that uses hyperlinks and principles of narrative to guide a person through the use of the toolkit.
+Must follow accessibility guidelines.
+The toolkit must be feasible for a person to complete in an hour.

 ### Example project